josepablocam/transfer/README.md

-`wranglesearch.magic` loads the `sample_db.pkl` created at the root of the project by running `bash demo.sh`.
+`wranglesearch.magic` loads the `sample_db.pkl` created at the root of the project by running `bash scripts/demo.sh`.

 # Extracting your own functions
 You can extract functions from your own set of scripts (rather than our pre-extracted ones) and create a database.
 To do so, you can run the script

 ```
-bash extract_demo.sh
+bash scripts/extract_demo.sh
 ```

 Note that this will prompt you for confirmation before deleting your current neo4j database (if any).
 Note that this *cannot* be undone, so make sure you want to proceed.

-You can modify `extract_demo.sh` to point to your own scripts of interest.
+You can modify `scripts/extract_demo.sh` to point to your own scripts of interest.

 Once the script runs, you can follow the previous portions of the demo to interact with `wranglesearch`.